 At Moholoholo Wildlife Rehabilitation Centre, we see animals that have been rescued from across South Africa, getting up close to various species.
 Sick, injured and orphaned animals are treated at the wildlife centre and where possible, released back into the wild.
 Rescued animals that cannot be released into the wild, become residents of Moholoholo.
 The resident animals play an important role in education, helping to create awareness about wildlife conservation issues.
 We view lion, leopard, lynx, honey badger, African wild dog and serval at the centre, which runs a highly successful serval breeding program.

 Our visits offer valuable insight into the species that are being cared for, treated and bred at the wildlife centres, at the same time enabling us to get a closer look at these fascinating creatures.
-At about 15:00 we return to our tented lodge at Manyeleti.
+At about 15:00 we return to the Shalati tented lodge at Manyeleti or to Boulders Safari Lodge near Kruger.

-Today starts with an early morning game walk in Manyeleti Game Reserve.
-We set off into the private concession on foot with an armed ranger leading the way.
-For the next two hours we take a close-up look at the local flora and fauna, getting a real feel for the untamed African bushveld.
+Both lodges offer optional early morning game walks that can be booked in advance.
+On bush walks you set off into the private concession at Manyeleti or the Boulders private game reserve (depending on where we are based) on foot with an armed ranger leading the way.
+The guided walks last for about two hours and enable you to take a close-up look at the local flora and fauna, getting a real feel for the untamed African bushveld.

-On our final morning, we are up early for one last game drive in the Lowveld of Limpopo.
-We head into the Manyeleti Game Reserve, watching for animals and birds beginning to stir in the bush.
+On our final morning, we are up early for one last game drive in the game-rich Lowveld of Limpopo.
+We head into the Manyeleti Game Reserve or Boulder's private game reserve, depending on where we are staying, watching for animals and birds beginning to stir in the bush.

 Then it is time to pack up and say farewell to the African bushveld, transferring to Hazyview where the shuttle collects you.
 The shuttle takes you back to OR Tambo in Johannesburg, bringing your unforgettable Southern Kruger Safari to a close.

-This itinerary may run in the reverse order - visiting the Manyeleti area first and then the private concession area in Kruger Park, depending on availability at the lodges.
+This itinerary may run in the reverse order - visiting the Manyeleti area or Boulders private game reserve first and then the Nkambeni private concession area in Kruger Park, depending on availability at the lodges.
+You will, however, experience all of the included activities indicated on the itinerary, regardless of the order of the program.

-The first permanent tented camp is situated in a private concession area, accessed via Numbi Gate, and falls within the borders of Kruger National Park.
+The first permanent tented camp is situated in the Nkambeni private concession area, accessed via Numbi Gate, and falls within the borders of Kruger National Park.

 Accommodation is in en-suite tented rooms raised on wooden platforms with deck areas.
 The luxury timber and canvas suites have been designed to have a low environmental impact on the natural surroundings.
 Each permanent tent features air-conditioning and is fitted with comfortable beds, basic furniture, tea and coffee stations and mosquito nets.
 The en-suite bathrooms are fitted with shower, toilet and basin.